How to chop remodeling costs when wood prices are high

-Wood costs have skyrocketed over the last year, leaving would-be home renovators to choose between waiting in price purgatory or moving forward and possibly overpaying.
+Wood costs have skyrocketed over the past year, leaving would-be home renovators to choose between waiting in price purgatory or moving forward and possibly overpaying.

 As of mid-July, lumber prices dropped to only double their spring 2020 levels, but whether the decline will continue and when lower prices will reach homeowners isn’t yet clear, Logan says.